HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/object_detection/data_preparation/prepare_pothole.md

 # Condensed: AutoMM Detection - Prepare Pothole Dataset

-Summary: This tutorial provides implementation guidance for preparing a pothole detection dataset using AutoMM.
-It covers two main implementation approaches: using a CLI tool and manual download from Kaggle.
-The tutorial helps with dataset preparation tasks for object detection, specifically handling a 665-image pothole dataset.
-Key features include COCO/VOC format handling, dataset splitting (3:1:1 ratio), and file organization.
-It emphasizes using COCO format for AutoGluon MultiModalPredictor compatibility and includes specific CLI commands, storage requirements (1GB, preferably SSD), and expected preparation time (~3 min on AWS EC2).
+Summary: This tutorial demonstrates how to prepare a pothole detection dataset for AutoMM Detection, specifically focusing on implementing dataset preparation using CLI tools and understanding dataset structure.
+It helps with tasks related to setting up object detection training data, particularly for pothole detection use cases.
+Key features include CLI-based dataset preparation, COCO format conversion, and dataset splitting (3:1:1 ratio).
+The tutorial covers essential implementation details like storage requirements, execution time estimates, and best practices for using AutoMM MultiModalPredictor with COCO-formatted data, making it valuable for developers working on computer vision detection tasks.

 *This is a condensed version that preserves essential implementation details and context.*